-The Rufus Stillman Cottage by Marcel Breuer is an exceptional design and living experience that Wright will present at auction in December of 2018.
-The sale is a rare opportunity to own a historically significant home that espouses the simple and streamlined ideals of one of the 20th century’s most influential architects.
+The Rufus Stillman Cottage by Marcel Breuer is an exceptional design and living experience.
+It is a rare opportunity to own a historically significant home that espouses the simple and streamlined ideals of one of the 20th century’s most influential architects.

 Architect Marcel Breuer

 Location Litchfield, Connecticut

 Acquired by the present owners in 2004

 Space The home was built by longtime Breuer client and friend Rufus Stillman and is identical to Breuer’s first Wellfleet cottage design, Breuer Cottage (1944).
 Set upon stilts and nestled privately in the rolling Litchfield hillside where it offers elevated views of the Naugatuck valley, the cottage is a study in economy and landscape.
 The main structure is comprised of two bedrooms, one bath, a combined kitchen and dining space, and a cantilevered screened-in porch.
 Connected by a breezeway is an MBA-designed pavilion addition (posthumously built—and as found on two of the four Wellfleet cottages Breuer designed) with foyer, great room, master bedroom with bathroom and walk-in closet, and two abutting screen porches running its full length.
 There is a detached garage and carport that has been added and is in keeping with the cottage design.
 Designated trails through a bestowed 70 acre land trust connect the Stillman Cottage to two other Breuer-designed Litchfield homes (Stillman 2 and Stillman 3) which were all once the property of the Stillman family.

 For more information about the property, to schedule a viewing, please contact: